benderdave/gridfontmaker/README.md

 # Problems

-If you have any problems, questions, bug-reports, requests, or comments, feel free to email me at dcbender@indiana.edu.
-(However, I can't promise I'll be quick to respond, as I'm working on my dissertation.)
+If you have any problems, questions, bug-reports, requests, or comments, feel free to email me at davecbender@gmail.com.
 If you create any interesting fonts, please share them!

 # Legal